MBA programs come in all shapes and sizes. The same goes for MBA programs in Chicago.

 St. Xavier University is a Catholic University that encourages students to search for truth, engage reason and faith, and participate in social action.
 The school offers the Master of Business Administration degree through Graham School of Management.

 In Graham’s MBA curriculum, students take practical and management theory courses to fulfill common core requirements.
 Students will then choose four courses from one the program’s 11 MBA concentrations.
-You can take courses in Internet and Social Media Marketing, Forensic Accounting, Finance, and Health Administration.
 The average starting salary for Graham MBAs is $66,200.
+You can take some of the following courses:

 One unique feature about St. Xavier University’s MBA program is the MBA at Chicago Police Department program.
 St. Xavier partners with the Chicago Police Department of Education and Training to offer an MBA, undergraduate degree and certificate.
 This program is one example of how MBA students can live out St. Xavier’s mission in society.

 At the Walter E. Heller College of Business you have the freedom to go beyond the MBA program concentrations.
-The school allows you to choose concentrations like Psychology, Hospitality Management, and Managing Nonprofit Organizations.
 MBA students can choose concentrations from other graduate programs at Roosevelt University.
+The school allows you to choose interdisciplinary focus areas such as:

 Heller College of Business has eight clubs and organizations that foster networking and collaboration among particular interests.
 In some of the clubs and organizations, membership extends across the globe.
 For example NET IMPACT is an international nonprofit organization that inspires people to use the power of business to “create a more socially and environmentally sustainable world.”